A Guide to Red Light Therapy: 9 Commonly Asked Questions

 Bottom line?
 Do your research and trust the professionals.
 Purchase a reputable device that has a proven track record of success – one that professional dermatologists and estheticians use with their patients every day.

-Our red light therapy devices improve health at the cellular level by accelerating the repair and replenishment of compromised tissue cells.
+Our red and infrared light therapy devices improve health at the cellular level by accelerating the repair and replenishment of compromised tissue cells.
 While similar devices claim to do the same, they often require you to buy multiple panels and accessories in order to treat specific conditions or accommodate different body parts.

 Alternatively, Celluma offers a convenient solution in a versatile, all-in-one system you can trust.
-If you’re ready to try red light therapy for yourself, Celluma is the #1 choice globally.
+If you’re ready to try red and infrared light therapy for yourself, Celluma is the #1 choice globally.
 Celluma devices are inspired by light and proven by science to improve cellular health and reduce the signs of aging, relieve pain, speed healing, and so much more.

 You can shop our wide range of award-winning red light therapy devices here: